adrianyau/Python-Statistical-Modeling/README.md

 # Final-Project-Statistical-Modeling-with-Python

 ## Project/Goals
 The project was to showcase our fundamentals and knowledge of Python functions, including NumPys and Pandas, as well as applications of Exploratory Data Analysis and Statistical Modeling.
-The goal was to use APIs to scrape data from CitiBikes, Foursquare, and, Yelp and establish relationships, if any, between the number of bikes and various locations (points of interests) with the city of our choosing.
+The goal was to use APIs to scrape data from CitiBikes, Foursquare, and, Yelp and establish relationships, if any, between the number of bikes and various points of interests (POIs) with the city of our choosing.
 The data was collected, wrangled, cleaned, and combined for presenting whether any characteristics of POIs have influence on a nearby bike station.

 ## Process
 1. For my choice of city, I selected Vancouver, British Columbia, being born and raised in the city.
 Plus, the familiarity of the Greater Metro Vancouver Area could be useful to identify places based on names, addresses, and landmarks.